Mike O'Callaghan–Pat Tillman Memorial Bridge: Construction

 By mid-April 2010, all of the girders were set in place, and for the first time construction crews could walk across the structure from Arizona to Nevada.
 Shortly thereafter, the pouring of the bridge deck began.
 The bridge deck was fully paved in July, and the high-line cranes were removed from the site as the overall project neared completion.
 The bridge was completed with a dedication ceremony on October 14, 2010. and a grand opening party on October 16.
 It was opened to bicycle and pedestrian traffic on October 18 and to vehicular traffic on October 19, a few weeks earlier than estimated.
 The building of the bridge was featured in episode 5x02 of the TV series Extreme Engineering.
 The filming of this episode took place before the start of work on the arch.

 When the bridge opened to traffic, the roadway over Hoover Dam was closed to through traffic, and all visitor access to the dam was routed to the Nevada side; vehicles are still allowed to drive across the dam to the Arizona side following a security inspection, but must return to the Nevada side to return to US 93.
 The former US 93 route between the dam and its junction with the present US 93 route has been re-designated as Nevada State Route 172.
 The highway using the bridge was given the added designation of Interstate 11 in 2018, after the completion of the Boulder City freeway bypass.

 Naming

 In late 2004, the proposed bridge name honoring Mike O'Callaghan and Pat Tillman was announced at a ceremony by the Governor of Nevada, Kenny Guinn, and the Governor of Arizona, Janet Napolitano.
 O’Callaghan, a decorated Korean War veteran, was the Governor of Nevada from 1971 through 1979, and he was the executive editor at the Las Vegas Sun newspaper for many years until his death on March 5, 2004.
 Tillman had been a football player for Arizona State University and for the Arizona Cardinals.
-He gave up his multimillion-dollar career in the National Football League to enlist as an infantryman in the U.S. Army, but he was killed by friendly fire in Afghanistan on April 22, 2004.
+He gave up his multimillion-dollar career in the National Football League to enlist as an infantryman in the U.S. Army, and was killed by friendly fire in Afghanistan on April 22, 2004.